CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 ## Magic Resource

 Magic Resources are consumed to use magic.
-Wether it be mana

 - +3 to Magic Resource pool per Magic Vocation level